 - whole grain bagel

-If you run at lunchtime, fuel up with a hearty breakfast three to four hours before your run.
-Then one or two hours before running, snack on:
+If you run at lunchtime, fuel up with a hearty breakfast 3 to 4 hours before your run.
+Then 1 or 2 hours before running, snack on:

 - a bowl of cereal or oatmeal